 There are a number of positive things you can do to help ensure the people you are entrusting your kittens to will be responsible cat parents.

 Here are some things you should do to get ready to find your kittens homes.

 The mother cat will usually start weaning the kittens somewhere around three or four weeks old.
 However, some kittens are needier than others and will continue to suckle for several more weeks.
 They should all be trained to eat canned kitten food, to use the litter box, and be well-socialized before releasing them to new homes.

 If Possible, Have the Kittens Spayed or Neutered

-Most kittens can be safely spayed or neutered at the age of six weeks, by a vet familiar with early spay/neuter techniques.
-If you have no such a vet locally, consider asking for a spay/neuter deposit, to be refunded when the adopter of a kitten presents evidence the S/N has been done.
+Kittens can be safely spayed or neutered by the time they are about four to six months old, by a vet familiar with early spay/neuter techniques.
+If you have no such a vet locally, consider asking for a spay/neuter deposit, to be refunded when the adopter of a kitten presents evidence the spay or neuter has been done.

 Have the Kittens Vet Checkup and Vaccinations

 You don't want to count on the kittens' adopters to take care of this.
 The kittens should also be tested for ear mites and worms, and treatments were given, if necessary.
 At the same time, if the mother cat has not already been tested clear of FIV and FeLV, this should be done now.
 Both of these diseases can be transmitted to the kittens in utero.